5argon/arkham-starter/sveltekit/src/lib/md/submission.md

-**WIP!
-Don't send me any submission yet!**

-# WIP Note
+# A note on static nature of this site

-Unlike arkhamdb.com which has a running computer that keeps generating pages for the visitor, this site's quirk is that it is "static"!
-It uses no database system and pages are served extremely fast even when using mobile phone.
+Unlike arkhamdb.com which has a server that keeps generating pages for the visitor, this site's quirk is that its server is **static**, it can't generate pages, it just serve **existing pages** it knows beforehand.
+This make the pages served extremely fast even when using mobile phone.
 However, it compromises some tricks that regular site can use.
+In arkhamdb.com, notice how you can build a new deck and you instantly got a new page to share.
+That's **dynamic** website where the server can generate new pages on the fly.

-One thing is that new deck submissions cannot appear on the site unless I manually press "build" the site, on my laptop, after adding new decks.
-While this looks so prehistoric and likely won't scale well, I expect not too many authors loves to make "starter decks" (as evidenced by all the min-maxed decks worth many hundred of dollars in arkhamdb.com)
+That means new starter decks here cannot appear on the site unless I manually press "build" the site, on my laptop, after adding new decks.
+While this looks so prehistoric, but I expect not too many authors loves to make "starter decks" that often (as evidenced by all the min-maxed decks worth many hundred of dollars in arkhamdb.com), so I think it is a reasonable path for this site.
+In exchange, we get insane page serving speed and low hosting cost for me.

-For the early version of this site, it probably runs on me personally contacting multiple deck authors for the inclusion of their decks and I hand-input those decks.
-Then I will work from there so author could submit on their own.
+For this early version, I will personally contacting multiple deck authors I currently know for the inclusion of their decks, then I hand-input those decks.
+So if you want your starter decks in here, please let me know manually.

-It takes more work to make a completely ergonomic site for deck authors.
-I would like to focus on visitors (newcomers to the game) first.
-It may grow into something better for you authors, later.
-Sorry for that!

 # What is a Starter Deck